JamesonWelch/py-project-template/README.md

 # Template for Python projects

-Common files and configurations for most Pythoh projects
+Common files and configurations for most Python projects